 Slightly harder to find on a plant-based diet than other micronutrients, vitamin B12 is important for nerve function.
-Luckily, you can find B12 in nutritional yeast, and nutritional supplements like Vega One, and Vega Maca.
+Luckily, you can find B12 in nutritional yeast, and nutritional supplements like Vega One® All-in-One Shake, and Vega® Maca.

 Vitamin D helps your body absorb calcium, build strong bones, and contract your muscles.
 Your body can synthesize its own vitamin D when exposed to sunlight.
 But if you’re working in an office all day, or live at northern latitudes, it’s best to supplement your diet.
 Vitamin D is found in nutritional yeast, chlorella, and UV-exposed mushrooms, but you may need to supplement additionally.